 |SITXINV001||Receive and store stock||Elective|

 |SITHCCC003||Prepare and present sandwiches||Elective|

-The students are required to undertake at least 192 hours of work placement in a hospitality establishment (such as restaurant, café, catering operation and hotel) to complete the requirements of this qualification.
-ANAE arrange work placement for students a suitable hospitality and catering organisations and a location suitable for students.
-Students are required to complete a minimum of 48 complete food service periods that cover breakfast, dinner, lunch and special function and complete associated assessment tasks and maintain a logbook throughout the placement.
+The students are required to undertake at least 192 hours of work placement in a hospitality establishment (such as a restaurant, café, catering operation, and hotel) to complete the requirements of this qualification.
+ANAE will arrange work placement for students at a suitable hospitality and catering organization and a location suitable for students.
+Students are required to complete a minimum of 48 complete foodservice periods that cover breakfast, dinner, lunch, and special function and complete associated assessment tasks and maintain a logbook throughout the placement.

 This program is to be delivered face to face at the main campus at Level 8, 20 Queen Street, Melbourne, VIC 3000 with access to a simulated industry kitchen located at 97 Smith St, Fitzroy, Victoria 3065 to receive practical training as part of the course training program.
 As a requirement of this course, the students will also have access to all the required equipment and facilities.
 Each unit is delivered in a combination of face-to-face theory and demonstration sessions in the classroom and the training kitchen which is supported by practical group development and individual activities within the hospitality industry.

 Students will be provided with a detailed learner guide and learning materials to support the assessment activities.
 The learning materials will include learning assessments and other reference material available from trainers relevant to the unit of competence being delivered.
 The learning materials will include learning assessments and other reference material available from trainers relevant to the unit of competence being delivered.